netdata/netdata/packaging/docker/README.md

 that would match that tag (for example, if `v1.30.1` were to be published, the `v1.30` tag would be updated to point to that instead of `v1.30.0`).

+## Adding extra packages at runtime

+By default, the official Netdata container images do not include a number of optional runtime dependencies.
+You can add these dependencies, or any other APK packages, at runtime by listing them in the environment variable `NETDATA_EXTRA_APK_PACKAGES`.

+Commonly useful packages include:

+- `apcupsd`: For monitoring APC UPS devices.
+- `libvirt-daemon`: For resolving cgroup names for libvirt domains.
+- `lm-sensors`: For monitoring hardware sensors.
+- `msmtp`: For email alert support.
+- `netcat-openbsd`: For IRC alert support.

 ## Health Checks

 Our Docker image provides integrated support for health checks through the standard Docker interfaces.